ortus-docs/bxorm/usage/builtins.md

 # Built-In Functions

-bx-orm implements a number of CFML functions for loading and manipulating entities as well as managing the ORM session:
+bx-orm implements a number of built-in-functions (BIFs) for loading and manipulating entities as well as managing the ORM session:

 * [Built-In Functions](builtins.md#built-in-functions)
   * [EntityDelete](builtins.md#entitydelete)